maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code ulitlizes the python libraries like pandas and matplotlib to create a meaningful visualization.
+The code utilizes the python libraries like Pandas and Matplotlib to create a meaningful visualization.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
 The CSV file contains state-wise population data for the years 1980 and 2008.
-The code calculates the population increase for each state during this time frame by subtracting the 1980 population from the 2008 population, adding this information as a new column to the dataset.
+The code calculates the population increase for each state during this time frame by subtracting the 1980 population from the 2008 population and adding this information as a new column to the dataset.

 Next, the code sorts the dataset in descending order based on the population increase, helping to identify the states with the most significant population growth during this period.
 It then selects the top three states with the highest population increase and creates a scatter plot.
 The x-axis represents the population in 1980, the y-axis represents the population in 2008, and the color of the data points indicates the population increase, with a color bar for reference.
 Additionally, it highlights the names of the top three states on the scatter plot, providing further context to the data.
 The code employs custom formatting functions to display population numbers in millions (M) and generates a scatter plot with proper title and axes labels.